AsmaouLandi/Ubunifu-Creative-AI-JCIA-Hackathon-2025/README.md

 ### 3. 🧪 Dataset Splitting

-- 80% of data → training & validation
+- 80% of data → training
+- 10% of data → validation
-- 20% of data → test set
+- 10% of data → testing
-- Within training/validation split: 90% training, 10% validation
-- Created using `train_test_split()` from `sklearn`

 ### 4. 🔀 CutMix Augmentation